haxworx/Drop/README.txt

    *  As of version 0.8.0.0 our server uses node.js.

-   *  As of version 0.8.0.0 we revert to Simplified BSD License.
+   *  As of version 0.8.0.0 we revert to 2-clause BSD License.

    *  As of version 0.6.10.0 we do parallel tasks better!